meditationstuff/protocol_1/index.md

 at least one sense in which all this is is “just this.”

-at lesat one sense in which you can, long-run, function just fine without an "enduring stable identity concept"; there is only radically concrete flux that sort of has no pattern to fall under an enduring concept
+at least one sense in which you can, long-run, function just fine without an "enduring stable identity concept"; there is only radically concrete flux that sort of has no pattern to fall under an enduring concept

 at least one sense in which nothing ends, including the sense in which “you will always have happened.”
 At least on sense in which “endings” (and lots of other things) are “negated without further implication” [See Mipham’s Beacon of Certainty]